ClementNerma/Rave/docs/books/hybrid.md

 **WARNING: Please note this language is not finished yet ; some features could and WILL be added, modified or removed at anytime.
 It's still a draft at this point and no feature or syntax is frozen.**

+**WARNING: This book has been edited a lot and hasn't been reviewed yet ; it could contain errors and contradictions.
+This problem should be fixed soon.**

 ### Why is it an hybrid book?

 This book is called "hybrid" because it provides a simple specification for the language but also acts as a tutorial for persons who want to learn it from the beginning to the very end.